ARTICLE I – NAME

 The mailing address of the Association shall be chosen by the Treasurer and approved by the Executive Board.

-Section 1.
-Membership dues for all classes of membership shall be established by the Executive Board and shall be collected by the Association to include membership in the Association.
-Dues may be different for different classes of membership.
+Membership dues for all categories of membership shall be established by the Executive Board and shall be collected by the Association to include membership in the Association.
+Dues may be different for different categories of membership.

 The Association may accept contributions and endowments.
 It may purchase, own, manage, and dispose of property.
 The Executive Board shall act as trustee for all property of the Association.